 Can we talk about how this Zojirushi rice cooker changed my life? #Food#cooking#cooking for one September 13 | Ariel Meadow Stallings offbeatariel The Zojirushi NS-TSC10 rice cooker aka my Rice Robot This is embarrassing, but I've only just discovered the secret that millions (billions?) of people worldwide already know: RICE COOKERS ARE FREAKING AWESOME.
 Do any of you remember me rambling about bentos a while back, explaining about how back in the mid-'00s I was so obsessed with the Mr. Bento lunch container that I started a whole online community dedicated to collecting pictures of people's lunches?
 Yeah.
 Obsessed.
 Zojirushi, the same company that makes Mr. Bento (and a whole dang family of bento lunch jars) recently sent me this rice cooker to test out, and now I'm just like… you know how obsessed I was with my Mr. Bento?
 I might be even more obsessed with this rice cooker, which I lovingly refer to as my Rice Robot.
 Again, I fully recognize that I'm one of the last people on the planet to discover rice cookers.
 I'm also fully aware that cooking rice shouldn't be hard, right?
 It's just a pan with water.
 IT'S JUST A PAN WITH WATER.
 So why can't I ever make rice without burning it?
 Why is it always undercooked or burnt and blackened at the bottom of the pan?
 The answer is simple: I'm stupid and I suck at cooking.
 I mean, I'm no Megan (sorry, bitch!) but I'm just not very proficient in the kitchen.
 Enter the Rice Robot.
 One reviewer on Amazon described it as the "Mercedes Benz of rice cookers," and yeah.
 They're not wrong there.
 It's got all these different settings for different rices, and seems to magically make every single one perfectly, I think thanks to something they call "micro computerized fuzzy logic technology."
 It's got a timer you can set so that your rice is waiting for you at just the right time.
 It's got a steamer tray for veggies or animal protein (if that's your jam).
 It can make oatmeal (I like setting it up the night before, with the timer set to have the oatmeal waiting for me at 7am).
 It can make cake!
 I think it sings lullabyes to me at night while I'm sleeping.
 Ok, ok.
 It's just a freaking rice cooker, right?
 But here's the thing: when I have warm, perfectly cooked rice waiting for me at 6pm, it makes it really hard for me to justify eating something stupid like cheese microwaved to a plate (that I then lovingly scrape off with my fingernails).
 You think I'm kidding, but seriously, when I get hungry I get HANGRY and I lose all ability to make rational, healthy eating choices.
 When I have rice waiting for me each evening, it's much easier for me to chop up three vegetables and drop them in a pan to slap on a blob of rice and top with soy sauce (or cheese, if I'm feeling like I need my fix).
 Again, here's what billions of people in Asia already know: rice is cheap and filling.
 Since the rice robot came into the house, not only have I been eating better… but I've been saving a fortune on food.
 Since I fully understand that I'm the last to get on this rice cooking fandom/bandwagon, I'd love to ask y'all: what are your favorite one-pot rice cooker recipes?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS DIY chess board necklace organizer NEXT Use bread to pick up broken glass Toggle comments [ 67 ] Join the conversation Cancel Reply Your email address will not be published.
+She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS DIY chess board necklace organizer NEXT Use bread to pick up broken glass Toggle comments [ 68 ] Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.